 2. Invite local influencers

-Consider sending invitations to local influencers for some of your events.
+Consider sending invitations to local influencers for some of your retail store events.
 They’ll have an active, engaged audience of followers and the content they create during your event can definitely generate a buzz around your store.

 3. Promote your event on social media